antmicro/rowhammer-tester/README.md

 ```
 The build files (CSRs address list) must be up to date.
 It can be re-generated with `make` without arguments.

-Then in another terminal you can use the Python scripts provided, e.g:
+Then in another terminal you can use the Python scripts provided. *Remember to enter the Python virtual environment before running the scripts!*
+For example to use the `leds.py` script run the following:
 ```
+source ./venv/bin/activate
 cd scripts/
 python leds.py  # stop with Ctrl-C
 ```